Energy Management

 Energy Management and Efficiency

-Notes: Calculated based on the average monthly power consumption of 339 kWh per household in 2020 announced by Taipower (data taken from the official website of Taipower)
+Note 1: Calculated based on the average monthly power consumption of 338 per household in 2023 announced by the Ministry of Economic Affairs official website